thim81/express-request-inspector/README.md

-# Express Request/Response Inspector
+# Request Inspector for Express

-**Express Request/Response Inspector** is an NPM package that provides middleware for Express applications to capture and inspect every incoming request and outgoing response.
+**Request Inspector** is an NPM package that provides middleware for Express applications to capture and inspect every incoming request and outgoing response.
 It also includes a built‑in Inspector UI (accessible at [http://localhost:4004](http://localhost:4004)) where you can view details in real time—similar in spirit to Ngrok’s inspector.

 <img src="https://raw.githubusercontent.com/thim81/express-request-inspector/main/assets/express-inspector-screenshot.png" alt="Express Request Inspector" width="80%">

 ## Features

-- **Middleware**: Intercepts HTTP requests and responses.
+- **Middleware**: Intercepts HTTP requests and responses and webhooks.
-- **Real-time Inspector**: Inspect Express Requests & Response in an inspector UI.
+- **Real-time Inspector**: Inspect Requests & Responses in an inspector UI.
 - **Log Requests**: Log request data to the console.
 - **Easy Integration**: Simply add the middleware to your Express app.